Roll20/beacon-docs/content/docs/about/faq.md

 {{< details "**Q: What is the role of the convertLegacyMacroAttributesArgs type?**" >}}

-The `convertLegacyMacroAttributesArgs` type defines the arguments used for handling legacy macro attributes.
-It includes the attribute name, character ID, and character data needed for mapping legacy attributes to the new sheet structure.
+The `convertLegacyMacroAttributesArgs` type defines the arguments used for handling Custom Sheet macro attributes.
+It includes the attribute name, character ID, and character data needed for mapping Custom Sheet attributes to the new sheet structure.
 {{< /details >}}